TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

 command delegates to `karma start` to run your tests.

-If `karma` isn't installed or the `--karma` flag is false (the default) `phantomjs` is checked and tests will run in the context of `phantomjs` if found.
+If `karma` isn't installed or the `--karma` flag is false (the default) tests will run in the context of headless chrome if found.

-In both cases (karma or phantom) you can specify a particular test target object or test suite to run as the first argument to the command.
+In both cases (karma or headless) you can specify a particular test target object or test suite to run as the first argument to the command.
 If you need to specify both a target and suite use `--target` and `--suite` respectively.

 You can limit testing to a particular case or set of cases by using the `--cases` parameter.
 Both `--suite` and `--cases` accept either a string or a regular expression in JavaScript syntax such as `--cases /foo/i`.

-For phantomjs testing output is to the terminal in colorized TAP format by default.
+For headless testing output is to the terminal in colorized TAP format by default.
 Future versions will support additional test output formatters.

-You can use the built-in debugging facilities of PhantomJS by specifying `--remote-debug-port` and a port number.

 ## OPTIONS